gravitational/careers/ux-frontend-developer.md

-# About us
+## About us

 Gravitational, an early stage systems & cloud startup in San Francisco, is looking for ambitious and talented people.
 We are well-funded by fantastic Silicon Valley investors.
-We are an experienced team: we built Mailgun which was acquired Rackspace, we created Vulcand and we have great connections in the cloud industry.
+We are an experienced team: we founded [Mailgun](http://mailgun.com) which was acquired by [Rackspace](http://rackspace.com), we created [Vulcand](http://vulcand.io) and some other [cool stuff](http://www.rackspace.com/blog/onmetal-the-right-way-to-scale/) at Rackspace.

 We are hackers.
 We love Linux and low level systems programming and we love helping open source communities and other engineers to get things done.